Kim Gruenenfelder

 Kim Gruenenfelder is an American author and screenwriter.
-She became known for writing women's fiction, specifically romantic comedy fiction, novels.
+She became known for writing women's fiction, specifically romantic comedy fiction novels.

 Her debut novel, A Total Waste of Makeup, has been published in six languages and eight international editions to date, and is followed by a sequel, Misery Loves Cabernet.
 Her next series began in 2010 with There's Cake in My Future, which was followed in 2013 by Keep Calm and Carry a Big Drink.
 Her fifth published novel, Love The Wine You're With, which details the adventures of a group of friends who open a wine bar, was released June 13, 2017.
 Her next novel Hangovers and Hot Flashes, released in December 2018, follows the lives of protagonists in their forties.
-Her latest novel is 2020's My Ex's Wedding.
+Her latest novel, My Ex's Wedding, was published in 2020.

 In addition to her published novels, she has written screenplays, a stage play, and was also a writer for the television show Jeopardy!.
 In 2016, she created the word "Eciah", which refers to a moment in your life when your future gets a lot brighter.

 Early life

 Gruenenfelder was born in St. Louis, Missouri.
 Her father was Edmond Jacques Gruenenfelder III, a salesman.
 Her mother was Carol Campbell, a writer.
+Through her mother, Gruenenfelder is the niece of actor J. Kenneth Campbell, maternal granddaughter of James Kenneth Campbell, cousin of Emma Rosenblum and a descendant of Screen Actors Guild founding member Clay Clement.
 Gruenenfelder moved to Southern California with her family when she was seven years old.
 She graduated from Fountain Valley High School at age sixteen.

 At age 16, Gruenenfelder began attending the University of California, Los Angeles.
 At age 20, Gruenenfelder graduated with a B.A. in history, specializing in women's history, from UCLA.

 Career

 Entertainment

 Gruenenfelder's career in the entertainment industry started at the age of nineteen when she became a production assistant on the show Jeopardy!.
-She became a researcher on the show at twenty, and went on to become a screenwriter.
+She became a researcher on the show at twenty and went on to become a screenwriter.